Forensic science: Toxicology

 James Marsh was the first to apply this new science to the art of forensics.
 He was called by the prosecution in a murder trial to give evidence as a chemist in 1832.
 The defendant, John Bodle, was accused of poisoning his grandfather with arsenic-laced coffee.
 Marsh performed the standard test by mixing a suspected sample with hydrogen sulfide and hydrochloric acid.
 While he was able to detect arsenic as yellow arsenic trisulfide, when it was shown to the jury it had deteriorated, allowing the suspect to be acquitted due to reasonable doubt.

 Annoyed by that, Marsh developed a much better test.
 He combined a sample containing arsenic with sulfuric acid and arsenic-free zinc, resulting in arsine gas.
 The gas was ignited, and it decomposed to pure metallic arsenic, which, when passed to a cold surface, would appear as a silvery-black deposit.
 So sensitive was the test, known formally as the Marsh test, that it could detect as little as one-fiftieth of a milligram of arsenic.
 He first described this test in The Edinburgh Philosophical Journal in 1836.

-Ballistics
+Ballistics and firearms

+Ballistics is "the science of the motion of projectiles in flight".
+In forensic science, analysts examine the patterns left on bullets and cartridge casings after being ejected from a weapon.
+When fired, a bullet is left with indentations and markings that are unique to the barrel and firing pin of the firearm that ejected the bullet.
+This examination can help scientists identify possible makes and models of weapons connected to a crime.

 Henry Goddard at Scotland Yard pioneered the use of bullet comparison in 1835.
 He noticed a flaw in the bullet that killed the victim and was able to trace this back to the mold that was used in the manufacturing process.